 Korean cinema has achieved wide international acclaim over the years.
-Its phenomenal success lies in the originality of its plots, the performances of the talented actors in the Korean film industry, quality cinematography and soulful background music scores.
-Even though most of the films produced in Korea do not have as big a budget as mainstream Hollywood films, Korean cinema has produced some real gems.
+Its phenomenal success lies in the originality of its plots, the performances of the actors, quality cinematography and soulful background scores.
+Even though most of the films produced in Korea do not have as big a budget as mainstream Hollywood films, Korean cinema has produced some truly amazing cinematic gems.
 So, we decided to pick the best among hundreds of great Korean films.
-Without further ado, here is a list of top Korean movies ever made.
+Without further ado, here is the list of top Korean movies ever made.
 What’s your favorite?

 22. The Host (2006)

-A movie that stays completely true to what it is, ‘The Host’ is a monster flick with well placed comedic moments to offset the horrific moments – a horror-comedy if you will.
-The originality of the monster and the simplicity of the plot makes this movie very easy to follow and worth watching at the very least.
-This film succeeds with great visuals once again even though it uses extensive CGI.
-Hollywood must really look into hiring Korean filmmakers, they seem to really know how to stretch a budget to fit in the necessary elements to accomplish perfection.
+A movie that stays completely true to what it is, ‘The Host’ is a monster flick with well placed comedic moments to offset the horrific moments — a horror-comedy, if you will.
+The originality of the monster and the simplicity of the plot make this movie very easy to follow and worth watching.
+This film has great visuals, though it uses extensive CGI.
+Hollywood must really look into hiring Korean filmmakers, as they seem to know how to stretch a budget to fit in the necessary elements to accomplish perfection.
 Even if you aren’t particularly tempted by the thought of watching a monster movie, watch this one just for some pure, quality entertainment.
-From the director of ‘Memories of Murder’ Bong Joon-ho, ‘The Host’ revolves around a monstrous creature and the way it wreaks havoc among the locals, only to be impaled in the end.
-For those who don’t know, ‘The Host’ is one of Quentin Tarantino’s favourite top 20 movies released after 1992.
-There, now you may watch it.
+Coming from the director of ‘Memories of Murder’, Bong Joon-ho, ‘The Host’ revolves around a monstrous creature and the way it wreaks havoc among the locals, only to be impaled in the end.
+For those who don’t know, ‘The Host’ is one of Quentin Tarantino‘s favourite movies released after 1992.

 Read More: Best Korean Movies You Can Watch Online